tmedina23/Robocup23-Cams/README.md

 ## Implementation

 The Flask app does run independently, but was built to be implementened with a motor controlling Flask app.
-See (The motor control github)[https://github.com/vcoppo23/Robocup] for an implementation.
+See [the motor control github](https://github.com/vcoppo23/Robocup) for an implementation.

 Or to implement into your own project, add an image tag to your HTML page and let the source be "http://{ip address of device}/video_feed#" where the number is the video feed you like to implement.
 Example with multiple cameras:
 ```